marq24/emacberry.com/_docs/3210-homeassistant.md

 # Overview

-When you have an own [Home Assistant](https://www.home-assistant.io/) instance running at you home and if this installation is reachable via a public URL (__https__), then you can use GPSLogger II as a location sensor.
+When you have your own [Home Assistant](https://www.home-assistant.io/) instance running at home and if this installation is reachable via a public URL (__https__), then you can use GPSLogger II as a location sensor.

 Once you have specified your Server URL and